LeahRoberts/IS1_investigation/README.rst

 2. A list of the kmers to be used for each strain needs to be given in the directory above the reads, named **contigs.txt**
 3. A list of the insert sizes (as well as standard deviation) also needs to be given in the directory above the reads, named **list.txt**
 4. The IS reference should be .fasta and in the directory above
-5. The comparison file (containing IS1 and flanking regions-100 bp- from EC958) should be in the same directory as the kmer list etc.
+5. The comparison file (containing IS1 and flanking regions-100 bp- from EC958) should be in the same directory as the contigs.txt list etc.
 6. The "fastq_parser.py" script should also be in the directory above the raw reads
 7. The "align_to_contigs.sh" script should also be in the directory above the raw reads